 As global warming progresses, weather and climate extremes are becoming more frequent in alpine regions.
 The intensification of extreme weather events is one of the aspects of climate change that has the greatest impact on our lives.
 In alpine regions, such events could potentially trigger social and economic crises by, for instance, increasing the frequency and effects of natural hazards or causing the loss of existing ecosystem services.
 The centre's research will help to deepen understanding of the effects of these extremes and the associated risks and identify ways of mitigating or managing them for the benefit of society.

-To gauge the effects of climate change on the movement and deposition processes of avalanches, landslides, debris flows and rockfalls, a wide array of scenarios much be taken into account, including scenarios for which there are hardly any reference cases.
-Consequently, the simulation of the dynamics of such alpine mass movements is extremely important.
-When changes are unpredictable, simulation forms the basis for risk assessment and the planning of protective measures.
-By means of field and laboratory experiments, the centre will study the formation, movement and deposition processes of avalanches, landslides, debris flows and rockfalls and reproduce them with physical models, paying particular attention to the hazard process chain.
-Through this work, the centre will support risk-based, sustainable management of natural hazards.
+In order to estimate the consequences of climate change on movement and deposition processes of snow, rock and ice avalanches, it is indispensable to consider a wide range of scenarios, including those for which there are hardly any reference cases yet.
+Thus, the simulation of the dynamics of such alpine mass movements is of central importance.
+In times of unpredictable changes, it forms the basis for hazard assessment and the planning of protective measures.
+The center investigates the formation, movement and deposition processes of avalanches, landslides, debris flows and rockfalls in field and laboratory experiments and models them with physical models.
+Special attention is paid to the concatenation of hazard processes.
+Thus, it supports a risk-based, sustainable management of natural hazards.

 More information: Research group RAMMS Rapid Mass Movements